 “Be enterprise aware” is one of the ways of thinking (WoT) of the Agile Data (AD) method.
 The observation is that DA teams work within your organization’s enterprise ecosystem, as do all other teams.
 There are often existing systems currently in production and minimally your solution shouldn’t impact them.
 Better yet your solution will hopefully leverage existing functionality and data available in production.
 You will often have other teams working in parallel to your team, and you may wish to take advantage of a portion of what they’re doing and vice versa.
 Your organization may be working towards business or technical visions which your team should contribute to.
 A governance strategy exists which hopefully enhances what your team is doing.

 It is important that data warehousing teams work in an enterprise aware manner for several reasons:

-The implication is that your delivery team will need to work closely with your
+- You should adopt your organization’s development and data conventions.
+The implication is that your delivery team will need to work closely with your organization’s enterprise architecture and data management teams who are typically responsible for such conventions.

-the technical direction of your company and with your reuse engineering team (if you have one) to identify and leverage existing assets.
+- Your solution should leverage existing infrastructure wherever possible.
+You will want to work with your organization’s enterprise architecture team to understand the technical direction of your company and with your reuse engineering team (if you have one) to identify and leverage existing assets.

 - You should fix existing legacy systems and data sources whenever possible.